CaterinaBi/aicore-hangman/README.md

 The code in `hangman_solution.py` was updated to make the code more lisible and the game clearer and more entertaining.
 The basic changes were as follows:
 - The list of fruit was updated and now features 20 fruit names instead of just 6;
+- all `# TODO` instructions were deleted;
+- meaningful comments were added to make the code more straightforward;
+-

 ```python